 Museum Exhibition Dates & Times

-Allow at least an hour to an hour and a quarter for your visit.
+Allow 45mins to an hour for your visit.
 Museum artefacts are included in the display.

 We are located on the 2nd Floor of the Stephens Green Shopping Centre.
 Postal Code D02XY76.

 Admission Fees Apply